 Jump to:

-Roasted, baked, fried, steamed there are so many delicious dishes you can make.
-With their sweet flavour and chunky flesh, eggplants can give structure and texture to many recipes.
+With their sweet flavour and chunky flesh, fresh eggplants can give structure and texture to many recipes.

 The origin of the name comes from a well-known comedian from Catania, Nino Martoglio (1870-1921) compared the perfection of Pasta alla Norma to a famous opera from Vincenzo Bellini (originally also from Catania) "La Norma" that was presented in 1831 at the Scala theatre in Milan.